unixsurfer/anycast_healthchecker/README.rst

 services.

 You can enable structured logging for STDOUT, log file and remote UDP syslog server.
-Currently, it is possible to add/remove keys from the structured logging data.
-The following is the default keys:
+Currently, it isn't possible to add/remove keys from the structured logging data.
+The following is the keys, which are present in the structure:

 * asctime: Human-readable time when the log message was created, example value